 Will and I have been daydreaming about a trip to WA, and planning the ultimate Western Australia itinerary.
 As we’re obsessed with visiting stunning Australian beaches, mainly in New South Wales, it’s turning into coastal road trip; a West Coast Australia tour of as many beaches as we can fit in!
 I’ve reached out to some fellow bloggers to get inspiration and recommendations.
 With their help, I’ve pulled together this list of the top 10 beaches to add to your Western Australia itinerary.
 Happy planning!

-If you’re planning your Western Australia itinerary, make sure you pick up a copy of Lonely Planet’s West Coast Australia guide book below (disclaimer, I use affiliate links, so will earn a small commission if you buy through this link at no extra cost to you);
+If you’re planning your Western Australia itinerary, pick up a copy of Lonely Planet’s West Coast Australia guide book below;

 1. Turquoise Bay